KindXiaoming/pykan/README.md

 # !!
 Major Updates on July 13, 2024

 * `model.train()` has been changed to `model.fit()`
 * Some other small features are changed (e.g., create_dataset has been moved to kan.utils).
-I have updated and checked the notebooks in `./tutorials` are runnable on CPUs, so please refer to those for updated/new functionalities.
+I have updated and checked the notebooks in `./tutorials` are runnable on CPUs, so please refer to those tutorials for updated/new functionalities.
 Documentation hasn't been updated yet but will be updated soon.

 For pypi users, this is the most recent version 0.2.0.

+New functionalities include (documentation later):
+* including multiplications in KANs.
+[Tutorial](https://github.com/KindXiaoming/pykan/blob/master/tutorials/Interp_1_Hello%2C%20MultKAN.ipynb)
+* the speed mode.
+Speed up your KAN using `model = model.speed()` if you never use the symbolic functionalities.
+[Tutorial](https://github.com/KindXiaoming/pykan/blob/master/tutorials/Example_2_speed_up.ipynb)
+* Compiling symbolic formulas into KANs.
+[Tutorial](https://github.com/KindXiaoming/pykan/blob/master/tutorials/Interp_3_KAN_Compiler.ipynb)
+* Feature attribution and pruning inputs.
+[Tutorial](https://github.com/KindXiaoming/pykan/blob/master/tutorials/Interp_4_feature_attribution.ipynb)

 # Kolmogorov-Arnold Networks (KANs)